 This grand dame in Virginia's Allegheny Mountains has been hosting guests since the mid 18th century when it was first erected as an 18-room hotel by Captain Thomas Bullitt.
 The hotel expanded over the decades and passed through the hands of several owners.
-It has hosted 23 presidents, most notably Thomas Jefferson who spent three weeks soaking in the property's natural hot springs (now named the "Jefferson Pools").
+It has hosted 23 presidents, most notably Thomas Jefferson, who spent three weeks soaking in the property's natural hot springs.

-The current hotel has a long list of activities to keep visitors busy: outdoor adventurers can fly fish, horseback ride, kayak, mountain bike, or try their hand at falconry during summer months, while winter offers ice skating and tubing.
-There are also year-round indoor and outdoor pools, as well as a two-acre waterpark with slides and a lazy river open during the warmer part of the year.
+The current hotel has a long list of activities to keep visitors busy.
+They can fly fish, horseback ride, kayak, mountain bike, or try falconry during summer months, while winter offers ice skating and tubing.
+There are indoor and outdoor pools, as well as a large water park with slides and lazy river.

-If the words "George Washington slept here" are a selling point, you'll want to check into Rhinebeck, New York's Beekman Arms and Delamater Inn where Washington did indeed stay as it was a haven for revolutionaries during the American War of Independence.
-The property was sold to Asa Potter in 1802 and was the epicenter the political and social life of the community, and it was at the Beekman Arms that rivals Aaron Burr and Alexander Hamilton exchanged insults that led to their infamous duel and Hamilton’s death.
+If the words "George Washington slept here" are a selling point, you'll want to check into Rhinebeck, New York's Beekman Arms and Delamater Inn, where Washington did indeed stay; it was a haven for revolutionaries during the American War of Independence.
+The property was sold to Asa Potter in 1802 and was the epicenter the political and social life of the community; it was at the Beekman Arms that rivals Aaron Burr and Alexander Hamilton exchanged insults that led to their infamous duel and Hamilton’s death.
 In later years, Hyde Park neighbor Franklin Delano Roosevelt began every one of his four successful campaigns for governor and president from the inn's front porch.